genital-autonomy-collective/genital-autonomy-collective.github.io/source/get-involved.md

 Help keep our online spaces safe, supportive, and aligned with our mission.
 Moderators welcome new members, enforce community guidelines, and guide discussions in a respectful, inclusive direction.
 We’re primarily seeking Discord moderators but also welcome help with expanding to other community platforms such as Facebook Groups.
 Becoming a moderator requires being a trusted, active community member first.
 We’re looking for people who know our values, model respectful engagement, and can help others feel heard and supported.
 See #Mod-Guidelines or https://autonomycollective.org/codeofconduct/modguidelines for more details.

 ### Peer Support Group Facilitators

 Support others by helping lead our online support groups with compassion and care.
 Facilitators help set a welcoming tone, guide respectful conversation, and ensure that everyone has space to share and feel heard.
 You don’t need to be a therapist, just someone with lived experience, empathy, and a strong understanding of our values.
 Facilitators are usually longtime or trusted members of the community who can hold space with sensitivity and maintain group boundaries.
 See our group norms and guidelines for more information.

 ### Your Ideas Here
 Or let us know how you’d like to contribute!
----

-###  How to Volunteer

-- Sign up for our coming email newsletter
-- Post in `#ga-activism` in our Discord servers
-- Open a `#contact-staff` ticket in our Discord servers
-- Obtain the @activism event notifications role in #roles in our Discord servers
-- Or email **Allie@AutonomyCollective.org**